eclipse-openj9/openj9-docs/docs/xthr.md

         -Xthr:fastNotify
         -Xthr:noFastNotify

-: When a large number of threads try to acquire a Java<sup>&trade;</sup> monitor, throughput of an application can be reduced.
+: When a large number of threads try to acquire a Java&trade; monitor, throughput of an application can be reduced.
 This issue is known as high contention.
 If high contention occurs when the Java `wait` and `notify` features are regularly used, you can use `-Xthr:fastNotify` to increase throughput.
 However, `-Xthr:noFastNotify` is the default setting, because it is faster in all other scenarios.

-### `cfsYield` | `noCfsYield` (Linux<sup>&trade;</sup> only)
+### `cfsYield` | `noCfsYield` (Linux&trade; only)

         -Xthr:cfsYield
         -Xthr:noCfsYield